 More details on creating a server are available at the Create Server API Reference.

-Adding content to the Server is done through the Cloud Storage Provider.
-Go to your provider's interface (desktop, web, or mobile), into your Fast.io Application folder, find the servers name folder, and add files or folders.
+Adding content to a Server is done through the Cloud Storage Provider.
+Go to your provider's interface (desktop, web, or mobile), select your Fast.io Application folder, find the Server's folder (or the configured root folder in your Site settings), and add files or folders.
 The server folder in these examples is

-Content will be automatically synced from your Cloud Storage to the CDN and pushed to the edge.
-You can monitor status of the sync process through the Cache Management API’s.
+Content will be automatically synced from your Cloud Storage to the CDN and pushed to the edge (meaning distributed to the different server locations throughout your region, or even globally).
+You can monitor the status of the sync process through the Cache Management API.